-The last five years saw the emergence of Romanian premium wine using international grape varieties, such as Cabernet Sauvignon and Chardonnay, and some local grape varieties.
+The last five years saw the emergence of Romanian premium wine using international grape varieties.
+These include: Cabernet Sauvignon and Chardonnay, and some local grape varieties.

 Unfortunately, the UK wine retailers sell a lot of average quality, low-priced wine.
 At a price below £10 per bottle (including £2.50 in taxes), these wines are unlikely to become a revelation.

-Even reputable magazines such as Decanter rarely include the new kids on the block in their annual tasting and assessment of global wines.
+Even reputable magazines such as Decanter rarely include these new producers in their annual tastings.
 If you only taste the mass market, you’re not going to find the quality you’re looking for.

-This might sound like a lot, but, for similar quality French wine, you have to pay at least twice, if not three to four times as much.
+This might sound like a lot, but, for similar quality French wine, you may pay four times as much.

 Fact #6: The best grapes to choose in Romanian wine

-Most Romanian wine producers make wine out of a mix of international and indigenous grape varieties.
-More recently, producers have focused more on making wine exclusively out of international grape varieties.
-Many top producers replanted their vineyards with high-quality clones, mostly French.
+Most Romanian wine producers make wine out of a mix of international and indigenous grapes.
+Although recently, more producers have focused on exclusive international grape varieties.
+Many top producers replanted their vineyards with high-quality clones, usually French.